 The single pole means it can control only one circuit at a time.
 The double throw means its pole has two positions in which it can conduct.

-The SPDT relay has two states & in each state, its one circuit remains closed while the other remains open & vice versa.
+The SPDT relay has two states and in each state, its one circuit remains closed while the other remains open and vice versa.

 DPST refers to double pole single throw.

 The double pole means it can control two completely isolated individual circuits.
 The single throw means that each pole has one position in which it can conduct.